Maintaining your Teams Connector deployment

 2. Under Manage, select App registrations.

-3. Select the two app registrations (the CVI app and the API app) with the prefix of the Teams Connector you want to delete, and then Delete them.
+3. Select the app registrations (the CVI app and the API apps) with the prefix of the Teams Connector you want to delete, and then Delete them.

 3. Remove the Cloud Video Interop service provider from your tenant: